Super-Protocol/docs/docs/fundamentals/slots.md

 sidebar_position: 4
 ---

-_Requirements_ describe the parameters that a solution, data, or storage offer needs to run. _Configurations_ provide flexibility in selecting computing resources and internet access for offer deployment.
-The compute offer configuration added to an order must meet all the value offer requirements in this order.
+_Requirements_ describe the parameters that a solution, data, or storage <a id="offer"><span className="dashed-underline">offer</span></a> needs to run. _Configurations_ provide flexibility in selecting computing resources and internet access for offer deployment.
+The compute offer configuration added to an <a id="order"><span className="dashed-underline">order</span></a> must meet all the value offer requirements in this order.

 ## Requirements